swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 (see Future Directions).

-### Using values of `@noncopyable` type
+### Using noncopyable values

 As the name suggests, values of noncopyable type cannot be copied, a major break from most other types in Swift.
-Many operations are currently defined as working as pass-by-value, and use copying as an implementation technique to give that semantics, but they need to be defined more precisely in terms of how they *borrow* or *consume* their operands in order to define their effects on values that cannot be copied.
+Many operations are currently defined as working as pass-by-value, and use copying as an implementation technique to give that semantics, but these operations now need to be defined more precisely in terms of how they *borrow* or *consume* their operands in order to define their effects on values that cannot be copied.

 We use the term **consume** to refer to an operation that invalidates the value that it operates on.
 It may do this by directly